 Nesting and reproduction: Interestingly, recent research found non-parent attendants helping to feed and brood unrelated nestlings.
-These attendants were unrelated juveniles, and adults from neighboring territories that had recently lost their nest.
+These attendants were unrelated juveniles and adults from neighboring territories that had recently lost their nests.

 Clutch Size: Ranges from 3 to 5 eggs, with 4 most common.